MahmoudRe/QueryString/README.md

  * If value isn't given, remove all parameters corresponds to the given key.
  *
  * Option params:
- * @param {Bool} onlyFirstOccurrence set to true, to remove only the first occurrence
+ * @param {boolean} onlyFirstOccurrence set to true, to remove only the first occurrence
- * @param {Bool} noEscape set to true if you need to pass regex expression as a key */ qs.removeParam(key, value, onlyFirstOccurrence, noEscape) qs.deleteParam(key, value, onlyFirstOccurrence, noEscape)   // alias
+ * @param {boolean} noEscape set to true if you need to pass regex expression as a key */ qs.removeParam(key, value, onlyFirstOccurrence, noEscape) qs.deleteParam(key, value, onlyFirstOccurrence, noEscape)   // alias